What’s the worst that could happen without regular worming treatment?

 - Eggs or worms in your pet’s poo or vomit.
-This is the most common way to spot infection, but remember that not all worms are big enough to be seen.
+This is the most common way to spot them, but remember that not all worms are big enough to be seen.

 - Worms in their fur or around their bum.
-You might see Tapeworms moving in your dog’s fur or on their body.
+You might see tapeworms moving in your pet’s fur or on their body (shudder).

 - Diarrhoea.
-Any form of upset tummy should always be a cause for concern in your pet, but blood in their poo can be a sign of worms.
+Any form of upset tummy should always be treated as a red flag.

 Why is regular, preventative worming treatment so important?